Angry Woman Yelling into a Megaphone in front of a blue wall outside

 Unlike a good bottle of whisky, your website doesn’t get better with age.
 Most companies benefit from a website redesign every 3–5 years.
 With their launch, they also send out website redesign announcements to their raving fans.

 Why should you redesign your website this often?
-Because your business focus and offerings have likely grown, and technology has also evolved.
+Because your business focus and offerings have likely grown, and technology — including mobile, AI-search, accessibility standards and user expectations – has evolved.

 Today though, we’re going to focus on all the fun you can have when you announce your new website.
 We will share some great ideas and outlets to share the news to build your brand, engage with your audience, and grow your business.